Private Italian Cooking Classes in Venice

 My recipes use ingredients typical of the Mediterranean diet: extra virgin olive oil, fish rather than meat, seasonal vegetables bought at the local market, fresh homemade pasta, Italian rice and fresh or dried legumes ̶ nothing frozen!
 The eggs I buy are from shops supplied by small farms, the cheeses local varieties made from milk produced in the Italian Alps and the meat always ‘made in Italy’.
 I use salt sparingly and create flavour with a range of fresh herbs and spices.
 And I know the best places to buy wine.

 Anyone interested in local cuisine can try out some traditional fish- or meat-based recipes.
 Many Venetian staples are low cost: risi e bisi (risotto with peas), sarde in saor (sardines marinated in onions and vinegar), seafood risotto (with mussels and clams), baccalà mantecato (salted codfish cooked in milk), seppie con il nero (cuttlefish cooked in their ink), pasta e fagioli (pasta and beans), fegato alla veneziana (veal liver cooked with onions and served with polenta), artichoke hearts, bigoi in salsa (spaghetti with an anchovy and onion sauce).
 All these dishes are both delicious and easy to prepare but quite difficult to find in restaurants, where the focus is more international.
 Then there are sweet Venetian specialities: tiramisu, made with creamy mascarpone and cocoa; frittelle and galani (treats eaten during Carnevale); and zaeti – biscuits made with polenta flour.
 During my cooking classes in Venice I always offer to my guests some Venetian biscuits or pastries or cakes.

-My kitchen is 12 m2 and is equipped with a large worktable, a gas oven and stovetop and basic utensils.
-None of my recipes requires special appliances or utensils (I do have a food processor but I never use it!
-I prefer to prepare everything by hand).
+My kitchen is very well equipped with a large worktable, a gas oven and stovetop and many utensils.
+None of my recipes requires special appliances or instruments.
+I do have a food processor but I never use it!
+I prefer to prepare everything by hand.
 I have a pasta machine (manual Italian pasta machine by Imperia) for rolling pasta dough – a simple model you can buy anywhere, as well as a pasta cutter, a ravioli mould, a blender, stainless steel saucepans with thick bases and good kitchen knives.